MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 If an ingestion fails for one of the sources, it's logged and the client continues to ingest the remaining sources.
 After going over all sources for ingestion, an `IngestClientAggregateException` is thrown, containing the `IList<IngestClientException> IngestionErrors` member.

 `IngestClientException` and its derived classes contain a field `IngestionSource` and an `Error` field.
-The two fields together create a mapping from the source that failed ingestion, to the error that occurred while the ingestion was attempted.
+The two fields together create a mapping, from the source that failed ingestion, to the error that occurred while attempting the ingestion.
 The information can be used in the `IngestionErrors` list to investigate which sources failed ingestion and why.
 The `IngestClientAggregateException` exception also contains a boolean property `GlobalError`, that indicates whether an error occurred for all sources.

 ### Failures ingesting from files or blobs